SiliconLabs/bluetooth_applications/bluetooth_door_lock_rfid/README.md

 #### Connect to the device ####

 The Silicon Labs EFR Connect application utilizes the Bluetooth adapter on your phone/tablet to scan, connect and interact with BLE devices.
-To run this example, an iOS or Android smartphone with the EFR Connect app installed is required.
+To run this example, an iOS or Android smartphone with the installed EFR Connect application is required.

 Open the EFR Connect application on your smartphone and allow the permission request when opened for the first time.
 Click [Develop] -> [Browser] and you will see a list of nearby devices which are sending Bluetooth advertisements.
 Find the one named *People Counting* and click the connect button on the right side.
-If app show the pairing request dialog, press **Pair** button to confirm authentication for the pairing process.
+If the application shows the pairing request dialog, press **Pair** button to confirm authentication for the pairing process.
 After that, wait for the connection to be established and the GATT database to be loaded.

 **Note**: The pairing process on Android and iOS devices is different.
-For more information, refer to bluetooth security.
+For more information, refer to Bluetooth security.

 | ![EFR32 Connect App](image/efr32_connect_app1.png) | ![EFR32 Connect App](image/efr32_connect_app2.png)||
 | - | - | -|

 #### Read/Write characteristics ####

-The parameters of this example application can be easly configured via BLE characteristics.
+The parameters of this example application can be easily configured via BLE characteristics.
 Values for the characteristics are handled by the application as ASCII strings.
 Tap on the main service to see the available characteristics.
-Please refer [GATT Configurator](#gatt-configurator) to choose correct characteristic.
+Please refer [GATT Configurator](#gatt-configurator) to choose the correct characteristic.
 **Read**

-Push read button to request the value of a characteristic.
+Push the read button to request the value of a characteristic.
 (See ASCII fields.)
 **Write**

 For setting a parameter select a characteristic and tap on its write button.
 Type a new value in the ASCII field and push the **Send** button.